 To protect the Panel login against brute-force attacks, Kirby temporarily stores a shortened SHA256 hash of the IP address on login failures.
 This hash cannot be converted back to the raw IP address.
 You can control the number of possible trials before brute-force protections kicks in and the time span for which this data is stored in your config settings.

 If you use the

-To register your license, the Panel connects to our licensing server once to verify your license.
+To register your license, the Kirby backend connects to our licensing server once to verify your license.
 When you register your license, the following information is transmitted to the server:

 No other personal or site data is transmitted to our server.

 If you don't want Kirby to connect to our server, you can register your site manually and download license files directly from licenses.getkirby.com.

 The Kirby backend connects to our content delivery network (KeyCDN) every three days to check for updates and security warnings for Kirby and installed plugins.
 Our CDN only sees the following information: